ESPToolKit/esp-jsondb/README.md

     SyncConfig syncCfg;
     syncCfg.intervalMs = 3000;  // autosync every 3s
     syncCfg.autosync = true;
+    // Disable the RAM cache if you must prioritize memory over speed
+    // syncCfg.cacheEnabled = false;

     // baseDir is normalized to start with '/' and no trailing '/'
     // e.g. "test_db" becomes "/test_db"